apike/allenpike.com/_posts/2009-03-04-the-california-guys.markdown

 At first I was skeptical, tense, and irritable.
 The haunting memories of the last California Guy kept me suspicious that the project would fail.
 Instead, after each phase he came back for more.
 We got paid promptly by offering to suspend work on the current phase if a cheque was late.
 After quite a few equally-sized bids and successes, both sides parted ways amicably.
 We got paid, I got to sleep, and today his site is still running, almost exactly as I left it.

 Long ago I wanted to meet the first California Guy so I could tell him off.
 Now, I want to meet him so I can thank him.

+[^1]: He talked me down from $25, which he said was high.
+This is always hard to fend of for people starting off who don't have connections in the industry.
+I was a newbie, and we both knew it.
+[^2]: This was much less fun than [when I did it on purpose](http://www.antipode.ca/2006/fantasytech-3-goto-fun/).